Taizeez007/cchubcalproject/README.md

 # cchubcalproject
-# calculator built with html, css and vanilla javascript with basic functions
+# hands-on project with html, css and havascript